 Alocasia lauterbachiana did just fine until it decided to go dormant after I came to Missouri.
 It came back up in July 2013, but then completely died in 2014, I think…

-SO, as I am writing this page in late August 2017, I still have Alocasia ‘Portora, Alocasia ‘Calidora, Alocasia ‘Mayan Mask’ and Alocasia gageana.
-They are doing AWESOME and having more babies than I care to mention, especially the later.
+SO, as I am writing this page in late August 2017, I still have Alocasia ‘Portora, Alocasia ‘Calidora, Alocasia ‘Mayan Mask’, and Alocasia gageana.
+They are doing AWESOME and having more babies than I care to mention, especially the latter.

 The group of Alocasia did very well over the summer in 2017.
 Soon cooler weather would come and they will be moved to the basement for the winter again.